LouisCAD/kotlin-libraries-playground/README.md

 # Kotlin Libraries Playground

-A playground to gain a wider and deeper knowledge of the libraries in the Kotlin ecosystem
+This is a playground that offers a wider and more comprehensive knowledge of the libraries in the Kotlin ecosystem.

-Also the official sample for [gradle refreshVersions](https://github.com/jmfayard/refreshVersions)
+Also, it is the official sample for [gradle refreshVersions](https://github.com/jmfayard/refreshVersions)

 [![](https://user-images.githubusercontent.com/459464/93568735-ddcc9300-f990-11ea-952b-1c9a461f8e14.png)](http://www.youtube.com/watch?v=VhYERonB8co "Gradle refreshVersions")